 How to Prevent Pipes from Freezing

 Prevention is key!
-Here are some tips:
+Here are 10 tips:

 - Keep all water-supply piping away from outside walls, where it could be exposed to cold winter weather.